• Skip to main content

 1. Login to your computer with your User Name and Password.

-2. Once you are logged-in, right-click on Windows Start button and then click on Command Prompt (Admin) option in the menu that appears (See image below).
+2. Right-click on Start button and click on Command Prompt (Admin) in the menu that appears.

 3. On the Command Prompt screen, type gpresult /r and press the Enter key on the keyboard of your computer.